apisearch-io/search-ui/README.md

 > Check more examples
 > [here](https://github.com/puntmig/javascript-search-ui/tree/master/examples)!

-# Apisearch UI instance
+# Initialization

 Before configuring your widgets, first you need to create a new instance of `apisearchUI`.
-This will be the core of your UI search engine.
+This will be the core of your UI search engine.s are `appId` and `apiKey`, the options are totally optional.

+The only mandatory parameter

 This is the anatomy of the ApisearchUI configuration:
 ```javascript